 This 8-session course will run on the following dates in 2022:

 Friday 26 August – Friday 21 October

 CERES is celebrating its 40th year of educating students and the community about the environment and cultural perspectives.

-This course has been designed for people interested in creating change for sustainability through education and communication.
-CERES has been in the business of educating students and the community in sustainability for over 30 years.
-Our experienced educators will take you through experiential approaches to environmental education and effective ways to change behaviours and take action for sustainability.
-The learner will gain theoretical knowledge and practical techniques to create immersive learning experiences.
-The course will cover resource use, environmental management, behaviour change and community engagement.
-Be inspired by our existing programs and demonstration landscape.
-CERES educators and industry mentors will share their experiences educating and communicating to students, teachers, organisations and community members how to reduce their impact on the earth.
+This course has been designed for people interested in creating change for sustainability through education and communication using hope and not fear.
+Our experienced educators and industry mentors will take you through experiential approaches to environmental education and effective ways to take action for the earth.
+The learner will gain knowledge and practical techniques on how to connect to learner’s hearts and create their own inspiring learning experiences.
+Be inspired by our new learning innovation strategy, diverse programs, approach to measuring our impact, and demonstration landscape.

 *Subject to Government restrictions, this course may be delivered either in person or online.